zeroDivZero/notes-android/notes/accessibility/0_overview.md

 ## Best Practice

 Easy to neglect or implement incorrectly.
 Most devs don't have intuition or experience about user's a11y needs.
-Use modern framework like **Compose** to get built-in a11y support, and rather than build UI components from scratch, use **Material Design Components**.
+Use modern framework like **Compose** to get built-in a11y support, and instead of building UI components from scratch, use **Material Design Components**.

 Allocate resource to support from beginning.
 More work to retrofit later.